 Input is the bound density matrix .csv files from the metrics output.
 You will also need to input the same LUT table from metrics.

-Same as above, make a “LUT” folder and place the LUT file in here.
-Put the bound density matrices in the main subject folder.
-Not needed anymore.
-LUT can be in any folder, same with data

 I only ran this code for the subjects I needed for figures.
-You can choose which contour percentage you want to run.
+This will create all contours for the data and combine them.
+You can choose which contour percentage(s) you want to run.

-If you only want an 80% isodensity contour, you can run the Plot_Isodensity_Contour_Overlay_80th_Percentile_Only.m found in the same folder

-These two scripts give you a .tif that you can use for figures
+This script gives you a .tif that you can use for figures

-Results will populate within the main script folder
+Outputs will populate in the input folder

-Results are:
+Outputs are:

 Combined contours .tif

-Combined contours .csv

-A .csv with the center coordinates for each ellipse
+A .csv with the center coordinates for each ellipse for each subject

 Compare Windows (PCD_CDC_Location_Comparison_95_CI.m) (MAP Analysis > PCD CDC)